History of Kennedy Center Honors in Timeline

 Kennedy Center Honors

-The Kennedy Center Honors are annual awards recognizing lifetime contributions to American culture through the performing arts.
-Established in 1978, the Honors are presented each December at a gala held in the Kennedy Center Opera House in Washington, D.C.
-Typically, five individuals are honored each year, although the award has occasionally been bestowed upon duos, musical groups, a Broadway musical, a television show, and a performing arts venue.
+The Kennedy Center Honors are annual awards recognizing individuals in the performing arts for their significant contributions to American culture.
+Since 1978, a gala is held each December at the Kennedy Center Opera House in Washington, D.C., celebrating five honorees.
+Although primarily awarded to individuals, duos, musical groups, a Broadway musical, a television show, and a performing arts venue have also been recognized for their impact.

-In 1977, the idea for the Kennedy Center Honors emerged following the 10th-anniversary White House reception and Kennedy Center program for the American Film Institute (AFI).
-Roger L. Stevens asked George Stevens Jr. to hold an event for the center, which led to the creation of the Kennedy Center Honors.
+In 1977, the idea for the Kennedy Center Honors originated after a White House reception and Kennedy Center program for the American Film Institute.
+Roger L. Stevens asked George Stevens Jr. to hold an event for the center, which led to the concept being pitched to and bought by CBS.

-In 1978, George Stevens Jr. created and produced the first Kennedy Center Honors gala with Nick Vanoff.
+In 1978, George Stevens Jr. created and produced the first Kennedy Center Honors gala with Nick Vanoff, launching the annual tradition.

 In 1978, Leonard Bernstein was the first host of the Kennedy Center Honors.